• Skip to primary navigation

 You don’t need to buy cans and you’ll never have to say again: The chickpeas were as hard as rocks, because below you’ll learn how to cook garbanzo beans the easy way and get them tender each and every time.

-When I was a child, you could buy cooked pulses in smalls shops that made them in huge pots every morning.
+When I was a child, you could buy cooked pulses in small shops that made them in huge pots every morning.
 They were exactly as if you had cooked them at home and my mother used to buy some for the whole family once a week: lentils, garbanzo beans, beans… We were allowed to choose.

 How To Cook Garbanzo Beans